Teacher Assistant Job Description Sample - Free Template

 Teacher Assistant National Average Salary

-National average salary for a Teacher Assistant is provided by The U.S. Department of Labor.
+National average salary for a Teacher Assistant is provided by The U.S. Department of Labor Statistics.
 National averages are a cumulative total average as seen by a non-specific geographic mean average.
 That means this is the average salary that you might expect to have (regardless of geographic region) when entering into this job function.

 Currently, the average hourly rate for a Teacher Assistant is approximately $11.14 in the United States.

 Teacher Assistant Duties & Responsibilities

 - Assist teachers in the implementation of the curriculum as designed by both the school and the state.

 - Help to create a nurturing environment for students that is welcoming and conductive to education.

 - Support all children's success by partnering with staff and teachers to drive results.